numbersprotocol/capture-email-templates/README.md

 # Capture Email Templates Repository

 This repository is designed to manage email templates and test data for the `capture` service.
-It is structured to make it easy for anyone, including new developers, to create, edit, validate, and preview email templates.
-You can use any text editor you prefer to edit the HTML files.
+It is built to make it simple and accessible for anyone, including new developers, to create, edit, validate, and preview email templates.
+You can edit the HTML files using any text editor you prefer.

+The Capture service fetches email templates in real time.
+However, due to a caching mechanism, it may take up to one hour for template updates to take effect.

+## Service Name

+To create customized email templates for Capture-powered services, please contact the Numbers Team at **hi@numbersprotocol.io** to obtain an API Key and reserve a unique service name.
+You can also optionally customize the service logo and service email used in the templates.

 ## Repository Structure